juaryimami/todo-list-app/README.md

       `npm run build`
    - After you built youdr project run the following command to see your project in browser.
       `npm start`
-   - For tracking the linter errors in HTML file run: npx eslint .
+  - For tracking the linter errors in js file run:

+         npx eslint .

    - For tracking the linter errors in CSS file run: